 What People (and AI Agents) Get Wrong About Common-Mode Filtering

 There’s no shortage of advice on common-mode filter design, but much of it leaves out the context that determines whether a given approach will actually work.
-Common-mode filters, for instance, are often characterized by insertion-loss measurements in 50-ohm systems.
-Those measurements are easy to make and to reproduce, but a 50-ohm system looks nothing like most real-world applications.
-“Before and after” demonstrations can be misleading in a different way: if you start with a poorly laid-out board, almost any new layout with a few added components will look like an improvement.
+Common-mode filters, for instance, are often characterized by insertion-loss measurements in balanced 50-Ω systems.
+Those measurements are easy to make and to reproduce, but a balanced 50-Ω system looks nothing like most real-world applications.
+Another deceptive validation approach is starting with a bad circuit board design and showing that a new layout and several dollars' worth of filter components makes it better.

 - When is a common-mode choke appropriate?
 It’s easy to come away with the impression that a choke is almost always called for.
 In practice, chokes do play an important role in many balanced, unshielded power and signal interfaces, but they’re a poor fit for a lot of the applications where you’ll see them recommended.